kasliwalr/rtop/docs/Design.md

 |tests|folder containing testing code|

-In future, for each Linux distribution we deploy to, an appropriate package distribution method will be used.
+In the future, an appropriate package distribution method will be used for each targeted Linux distribution

 TODO??:
 - add license notices to source code